SFF’s Speculation Grants Program

 Currently, all our Speculation Grants are funded by donations from Jaan Tallinn, and can be intended for funding requests that can’t wait to be processed by the most recently announced S-Process Grant Round.

-From a myopic perspective, the “max(0, –)” formula above means that a Speculation Grant guarantees you receive at least $YYY in total, which is nice, although if the grant decision turns out to be evaluated poorly by the S-Process Grant Round (see below), it can hurt your reputation and the reputation of the Speculation Grantor who recommended it.
+From a myopic perspective, the “max(0, –)” formula above means that a Speculation Grant guarantees you receive at least $Y in total, which is nice, although if the grant decision turns out to be evaluated poorly by the S-Process Grant Round (see below), it can hurt your reputation and the reputation of the Speculation Grantor who recommended it.
 On the other hand, the Speculation Grant can also provide a positive boost to your reputation if it’s evaluated positively, because it will lead to an increase in budget for the Speculation Grantor who recommended the grant, which is a happy and exciting thing to see happening.

 Who’s involved?

-Currently, ~35 individuals are serving as Speculation Grantors, with an average budget of around $350,000 each from which to approve Speculation Grants for SFF to make.
+Currently, ~35 individuals are serving as Speculation Grantors, with an average budget of around $400,000 each from which to approve Speculation Grants for SFF to make.
 The following Speculation Grantors have agreed to share their names and/or contact information publicly:

 How do SFF’s impact futures work, logistically?